 The Council for Biotechnology Information (CBI) was a public relations campaign launched in April 2000 by seven leading chemical/seed companies and their trade groups to persuade the public to accept genetically engineered foods.
-The initiativewas created in response to public concerns about the health and environmental risks of genetically engineered foods, and said its focus would be developing alliances across the food chain to promote GMO crops (“ag biotech”) as beneficial.
+The initiative — created in response to public concerns about the health and environmental risks of genetically engineered foods — said its focus would be developing alliances across the food chain to promote GMO crops (“ag biotech”) as beneficial.

-CBI closed shop in 2019 and shifted its assets—including the marketing campaign GMO Answers, run by Ketchum PR firm —over to CropLife International, the international trade group for pesticide companies.
-See, Key pesticide industry propaganda group CBI closes; GMO Answers moves to CropLife, USRTK (2020)
+CBI closed shop in 2019 and shifted its assets, including the marketing campaign GMO Answers, over to CropLife International, the international trade group for pesticide companies.
+See our reporting, Key pesticide industry propaganda group CBI closes; GMO Answers moves to CropLife (2020).

-Projects funded by CBI included GMO Answers (via Ketchum public relations firm); Academics Review, a group that claimed to be independent of industry; Biotech Literacy Project boot camps held at top universities (via Academics Review) and the Global Farmer Network.
+Projects funded by CBI included GMO Answers (run by Ketchum public relations firm); Academics Review, a front group that inaccurately claimed to accept no corporate funding; the Biotech Literacy Project boot camps PR training events held at top universities, and the Global Farmer Network.

 GMO Answers/Ketchum